GDxj/airLineOnTime-commandLine-Sparklyr/README.md

   2. sparkly uses lazy query that the manipulation part (pipes) is not done until we use it.
     - to speed it up we can use 'collect' then 'readRDS' to save it to disk

+## future goal:
-  3. fitting a simple ml model to predict delay or not
+  1. fit a simple ml model to predict delay or not
+  2. fit a time series model on mean delay time each day over the 30 years